Posts for: September, 2016

 - Pain at the base of the big toe

 - Corns due to overlapping toes

 How can I treat bunion pain at home?

 Easing the pressure on your bunion is the simplest way to reduce pain.
 Buy shoes that are big enough to accommodate your bunion without pressing on it and apply bunion pads to cushion and protect your bunions.
 Soft gel toe separators prevent your toes from overlapping, reducing corns.
 Pain can often be relieved with ice and over-the-counter pain relievers.

 How can my Nashville podiatrist help?

 If bunion pain begins to interfere with your life, your podiatrist can offer treatment options that can make you more comfortable.
 Your foot doctor may recommend a night splint that helps align the foot or orthotics, custom-made shoe inserts that relieve pressure and pain.
 In severe cases, surgery to remove swollen tissue and realign your bones may be the best option.

 Would you like to learn more about the options for treating your bunion pain?
-Call Dr. Cohen and Dr. Bush, your Nashville, TN podiatrists at Foot & Ankle Centers, at (615) 662-6676 to schedule an appointment.
+Call Dr. Bush, your Nashville, TN podiatrists at Foot & Ankle Specialists of Nashville, at (615) 662-6676 to schedule an appointment.
 Relieve your bunion pain with a visit to your foot doctor!